umeboshi2/node-xml2js/README.md

 Installation
 ============

-Simplest way to install `xml2js` is to use [npm](http://npmjs.org), just `npm install xml2js` which will download xml2js and all dependencies.
+Simplest way to install `xml2js-parseonly` is to use [npm](http://npmjs.org), just `npm install umeboshi2/node-xml2js` which will download xml2js and all dependencies.

-xml2js is also available via [Bower](http://bower.io/), just `bower install xml2js` which will download xml2js and all dependencies.

 Usage
 =====

+`require 'xml2js-parseonly/src/xml2js'`

 No extensive tutorials required because you are a smart developer!
 The task of parsing XML should be an easy one, so let's make it so!
 Here's some examples.